 How Does One Apply For a Study Permit?

-To start with, you must verify that you've been granted permission to study.
-It means that, you must have received letter of admission to an educational institution in Canada to be eligible.
+To start with, you must verify that you’ve been granted permission to study.
+It means that you must have received a letter of admission to an educational institution in Canada to be eligible.
 Then, find out how long it takes to process the application so that you know when to start.
-It is good to apply as early as possible to avoid disappointments.
+It is good to apply as early as possible to avoid disappointment.
 You can apply either through the online channel or through paper.
-Online application requires that you create electronic copies of your documents.
-You can use scanner or even a camera in that case.
+The online application requires that you create electronic copies of your documents.
+You can use a scanner or even a camera in that case.
 Ensure you have a valid credit card for making payments.
 To apply by paper, all your documents and forms need to be couriered to the proper visa office.

 Who is Eligible to Apply for a Canadian Student Permit?

-- If you are a member of family or staff of a foreign representative to Canada
+If you are a member of the family or staff of a foreign representative to Canada

 As a student, you can decide to work while studying.
 With a valid study permit, you can work under the following conditions:

-- In internship and co-op program where work experience is part of your academic program
+In internship and co-op programs where work experience is part of your academic program

 After Completing Studies, is it Possible to Extend My Stay?

-This is a big question to every aspiring international student.
+This is a big question for every aspiring international student.
 The answer is yes!
-Upon graduation, you are encouraged to obtain work experience to contribute in the Country's economy.
-One may also opt to apply for post-graduation work permit program.
+Upon graduation, you are encouraged to obtain work experience to contribute to the Country’s economy.
+One may also opt to apply for a post-graduation work permit program.
 This is a three-year work permit.
-Study permit can also be extended if required.
-However, the application must be done at least 30 days before it expires.
+Study permits can also be extended if required.
+However, the application must be made at least 30 days before it expires.

 What if the Study Permit is Lost?